-At present, immune checkpoint blockade is clinically most commonly used for two pathways, one interfering with the PD-1/PD-L1 axis and the other one involving CTLA-4.
-Therefore, first, a short overview of these 2 pathways is presented.
+At present, immune checkpoint blockade for two pathways is clinically most commonly used, one interfering with the PD-1/PD-L1 axis, and the other one involving CTLA-4.
+Therefore, first, a short overview of these two pathways is presented.

-PD-1/PD-L1 Pathway
+PD-1/PD-L1 pathway

-PD-1 is an immunosuppressive cell-surface receptor expressed on immune cells, including activated T cells, regulatory T cells, B cells, natural killer cells, activated monocytes, and dendritic cells (14).
-PD-L1, one of the ligands of PD-1, is expressed on a wide range of malignancies, such as lung cancer (15), melanoma (16), and renal cell carcinoma (17), as well as on resting T cells, B cells, dendritic cells, macrophages, vascular endothelial cells, and pancreatic islet cells (14).
-For T cells to be activated, 2 signals are required.
-First, interaction between the antigen-major histocompatibility complex and the T-cell receptor on T cells needs to present.
-Second, a costimulatory signal provided by antigen-presenting cells (APCs) is needed.
-Once the T cells are activated, T-cell clonal expansion, cytokine secretion, and T-cell effector function are initiated.
-Binding of PD-1 to PD-L1 inhibits the costimulatory signal, leading to T-cell dysfunction and allowing tumor cells to evade the antitumor immune response (Fig. 1A).
+PD-1 is an immunosuppressive cell surface receptor expressed on immune cells, including activated Tcells, regulatory T-cells, B-cells, natural killer cells, activated monocytes, and dendritic cells (14).
+PD-L1, one of the ligands of PD-1, is expressed on a wide range of malignancies such as lung cancer(15), melanoma (16), and renal cells carcinoma (17), as well as on resting T-cells, B-cells, dendritic cells, macrophages, vascular endothelial cells and pancreatic islet cells (14).
+For T-cells to be activated, two signals are required.
+First, interaction between the antigen-major histocompatibility complex and the Tcell receptor on T-cells needs to present.
+Secondly, a co-stimulatory signal provided by antigenpresenting cells (APCs) is needed.
+Once the T-cells are activated, T-cell clonal expansion, cytokine secretion, and T-cell effector function is initiated.
+Binding of PD-1 to PD-L1 inhibits the co-stimulatory signal, which leads to T-cell dysfunction, allowing tumor cells to evade the anti-tumor immune response (figure 1 a).

-CTLA-4 Pathway
+CTLA-4 pathway